 Reproduced with permission from Pediatrics, Vol. 100, Page E6, Copyright © 1997 by the AAP

 Crossover studies of stimulants and non-stimulants

-A literature search was completed using OVID SP and PubMed to search the databases EMBASE and MEDLINE, using terms relating to atomoxetine, guanfacine and crossover studies.
+A literature search was completed using OVID SP and PubMed to search the databases EMBASE (1988 to present) and MEDLINE (1946 to present), using terms relating to atomoxetine, guanfacine and crossover studies.